 Is selling honey very difficult?
 No, good quality honey does a pretty good job of selling itself.
 However, you do have some things to consider from a practical, legal and financial point of view.

 Anytime you are exchanging a product for money, it is important to ensure you are following the rules.
 And, this is especially true for a product meant for human consumption.

 Once our hives begin producing that glorious golden sweetness an amazing thing happens.
 Friends and family that you haven’t thought about in a long time line up for the friends and family discount.

 And hey, that’s okay to a point.
 It is wonderful to share the crop that your bees have shared with you.
-However, for the beekeeper who wishes to make some profit from the honey harvest this can be a problem.
+However, for the beekeeper wanting to make some income from honey, this can be a problem.

-Once you give someone a discount, they will never want to pay full price.
-Although your costs go up each year – jars, labels, bee supplies etc.
+Once you give someone a discount, they will never want to pay full price for honey.
+Although your expenses go up each year – jars, labels, bee supplies etc.

 How much should you charge for your honey?
 As much as you can get – no that’s not being greedy.
-Honey is a premium product.
+It is a premium product.
 Always be sure to get fair market value.

 Honey Processing Guidelines

-Beyond that, some states do have laws regulating minimum requirements for facilities bottling honey for sale to the public.
+Beyond that, some states (through the USDA) do have laws regulating minimum requirements for facilities bottling honey for sale to the public.

-This is especially true if you are planning to sell bulk cases of honey wholesale to a local store etc. Check with your state agriculture department.
+This is even more important if you are planning to sell bulk cases wholesale to a local store or retailer.